sanjeevbhusal/solidity-practise/notes.md

 ## Deploying transaction

+- When deploying a contract, ethers.js does a bunch of API calls to the RPC Url to get the necessary information needed to create a transaction object such as getting the chainId, getting correct nonce etc.
+- All these calls follow a similar pattern discussed above in **JSON RPC URL CONNECTION**
-- After deploying a transaction, you get the contract object back.
+- After deploying a transaction, you get a contract object back.
+- This contract object is obtained by doing many API calls to the node behind RPC URl
+- Depending upon user's need, ethers can do a bunch of API calls like getting Transaction Receipt, getting block Number etc.
 - The contract object has a property called deployTransaction.
 - This property contains information about the transaction such as nonce, transaction data, gasPrice, gasLimit transaction hash, blockConfirmations etc.